Last reviewed 24 November 2020

 Guidance on the wearing and management of personal protective equipment (PPE) is contained in the following PHE documents.

-The other two sets of guidance cover periods of “sustained transmission” when the Covid-19 virus is considered to be common in the community and likely to be encountered by staff.
+The guidance covers periods of “sustained transmission” when the Covid-19 virus is considered to be widespread in the community and likely to be encountered.
+It describes safe ways for working for all adult social care workers and includes helpful FAQs to cover most situations that staff will face.

 The resource for workers in care homes states that, when providing personal care which requires staff to be in direct contact with residents (eg touching, bathing, washing, etc) or requires them to be within two metres of any resident who is coughing, staff should use: